Information about other people

 WE ARE ONLY RESPONSIBLE FOR OUR OWN PRIVACY PRACTICES AND SECURITY OF OUR SYSTEMS AND WEBSITES.

 WE RECOMMEND THAT YOU CHECK THE PRIVACY AND SECURITY POLICIES AND PROCEDURES OF EACH AND EVERY OTHER WEBSITE THAT YOU VISIT.

-If you are under 13, you will need to ask your parent or carer to register you for any ECB services you want to use (including apps), and will need the permission of your parent or carer before bookings and purchases can be made or you can take part in any games and events.
+If you are under 13, you will need to ask your parent or carer to register you for any ECB services you want to use (including apps or our online shops), and will need the permission of your parent or carer before bookings and purchases can be made or you can take part in any games and events.

 We may require your parent or carer to confirm that they have given permission.
 We may ask for their contact details so that we can check that they have done so and may carry out checks to confirm that the details you have given us are correct.

 If you are under 13, we will normally only send newsletters and offers and opportunities to you if your parent or carer has given their consent to them being sent.
 Your parents / carers can change their mind at any time (see ‘Invitations, newsletters, offers and opportunities’ below).

 The information we obtain about you and its sources will depend on the nature of Our Relationship.
 Specific detail will be in the Relevant ECB Privacy Notice but to give you a general idea we will generally obtain:

 - details of any devices you have used to interact with us